vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   proper planning, exploratory health work should not *become* time-sensitive in most cases.

+  If I *do* have to do some of these tasks during the weekend, I should, where possible, limit them to the end of the day so that they don't set the tone for the rest of the day, and don't prevent me from getting in the flow of personal projects work.

   For now, it's still fine to continue to spend time with meals etc. on medical education, that falls under the other activities bucket.
 However, I may decide to pause this on weekends as well if I